-Having a cow that produces an abundance of milk inspired us to start making our own cheese.
+Having a cow that produces an abundance of milk inspired my husband and me to make our own cheese.
 We have been doing it for a number of years now and still enjoy every delectable step and bite.

-Food items you will need.
+Food items needed:

 - 1 packet direct-set mesophilic starter or 4 ounces prepared mesophilic starter